teamplify/teamplify-runner/README.md

 `[email]`

-- `address_from` - email address used by Teamplify in FROM field of its email messages.
-It could be either a plain email address or an email address with a display name, like this: `Teamplify <teamplify@your-company-domain.com>`;
+- `address_from` - email address used by Teamplify in the FROM field of its email messages.
+It could be either a plain email address or an email address with a display name, like this:
+  `Teamplify <teamplify@your-company-domain.com>`;
 - `smtp_host` - hostname of an SMTP server used to send emails.
 Defaults to `builtin_smtp` which means using the SMTP server that is shipped with Teamplify.
 Built-in SMTP for Teamplify is based on Postfix, and it is production-ready.
-However, if you plan to use it, we strongly recommend that you add the address of Teamplify server to the
-  [SPF record](http://www.openspf.org/SPF_Record_Syntax) of the domain used in `address_from` setting, to prevent Teamplify emails from being marked as spam.
+However, if you plan to use it, we strongly recommend that you add the address of Teamplify's server to the [SPF record](http://www.openspf.org/SPF_Record_Syntax) of the domain used in the `address_from` setting, to prevent Teamplify emails from being marked as spam.
 Or, you can configure Teamplify to use an external SMTP server by providing its hostname instead of `builtin_smtp` and configuring other SMTP connection settings below;
 - `smtp_protocol` - SMTP protocol to use.
 Can be `plain`, `ssl`, or `tls`.